 Eligible EU and overseas students with these or equivalent qualifications may also apply.
 Applicants with other relevant qualifications or extensive relevant industry experience who can show evidence of a scientific and engineering research capability may also apply.
 Please visit the website for funding eligibility requirements.

-We also accept applications from students who wish to self-fund or who are fully industry-funded; this must be indicated clearly on your pre-application form.
+We also accept applications from students who wish to self-fund, are in receipt of scholarships or who are fully industry-funded; this must be indicated clearly on your pre-application form.

-Please note: There may be additional recruitment rounds if studentships are not filled.
+Please note: There may be additional recruitment rounds if studentships are not filled (in March/June dates TBC).
 Recruitment is handled separately by UCL and Loughborough.
 We do not accept applications outside of the main recruitment phases or by CV only.